jkim33/System_Project01/README.md

 ### BUGS and ISSUES
 Features yet to be implemented:

-  Stacking Redirection -- We have not fully implemented the redirection options, as the shell cannot mimic the standard shell with double redirection. e.g. wc < foo > woo will not fully execute.
+  **_Stacking Redirection_** -- We have not fully implemented the redirection options, as the shell cannot mimic the standard shell with double redirection. e.g. `wc < foo > woo` will not fully execute on its own.

-  Double Redirection -- Our shell only replaces the inputs that we provide for redirection, but is unable to append to the output.
-It is not capable of handling calls such as '<<' or '>>'.
+  **_Double Redirection_** -- Our shell only replaces the inputs that we provide for redirection, but is unable to append to the output.
+It is not capable of handling calls such as `<<` or `>>`.

 ### Function Headers